The Neuromuscular Dentistry Scam

 However, when the ADA went to withdraw its approval for Dr. Jankelson's equipment, the dentists who had already bought it based on the ADA recommendation threatened to sue, and the ADA's hands were tied.
 They can never withdraw their approval without repaying all the dentists who bought the equipment based on their approval.
 In addition, the FDA cannot regulate the equipment, because their job is to evaluate safety and efficacy, and the diagnostic equipment is safe and effective at measuring what it measures, even if those measurements are clinically useless.

-Freed from all regulations, the company latest marketing involves cementing a resinous "myoaligner" bite surface over the back teeth, which must be followed by new crowns that recreate the biting surfaces which were engineered to fit the position determined by the non-diagnostic equipment.
+Freed from all regulations, the company has achieved so much success that about half of the dentists who advertise TMJ treatment use their equipment.
+Their latest marketing involves cementing a resinous "myoaligner" bite surface over the back teeth, which must be followed by crowns that recreate the biting surfaces which were engineered to fit the position determined by the non-diagnostic equipment - a significant expense for the patient.